org-arl/UnderwaterAcoustics.jl/docs/src/ext.md

 ## Propagation models

-A new propagation model (let's call it `MyPropagationModel` for illustration) should define a type that extends:
+A new propagation model (let's call it `MyPropagationModel` for illustration) should define a type that extends one of:
 ```@docs; canonical=false
 AbstractPropagationModel
+AbstractRayPropagationModel
+AbstractModePropagationModel
 ```

 The constructor for `MyPropagationModel` usually will take in an environmental description and optionally, keyword options that control the model: